Hits Radio Coventry & Warwickshire: History

 At this time, seven hours of local programming were broadcast each weekday with four hours on weekend afternoons and a regional daytime programme on weekdays.

 On 8 July 2011, Orion Media announced plans to close Mercia's studios at Hertford Place in Coventry and co-locate the station to the company's headquarters in Birmingham – the move took place two months later and the Hertford Place studios were transferred to community radio station Radio Plus.

-On 9 January 2012, Orion Media announced that Mercia would be rebranded as a Free Radio Coventry & Warwickshire from April 2012, along with its sister West Midlands stations Beacon, BRMB and Wyvern.
-The Mercia brand was phased out on Wednesday 21 March 2012 in preparation for the rebrand, which took place at 7pm on Monday 26 March 2012.
+On 9 January 2012, Orion Media announced that Mercia would be rebranded as Free Radio Coventry & Warwickshire from April 2012, along with its sister West Midlands stations Beacon, BRMB, and Wyvern.
+The Mercia brand was phased out on Wednesday, 21 March 2012, in preparation for the rebrand, which took place at 7 pm on Monday, 26 March 2012.

-On 6 May 2016, the station's owners, Orion, announced they had been brought by Bauer for an undisclosed fee, reportedly between £40 and £50 million.
+On 6 May 2016, the station's owners, Orion, announced they had been bought by Bauer for an undisclosed fee, reportedly between £40 and £50 million.

-In May 2019, following OFCOM's decision to relax local content obligations from commercial radio, Bauer announced Free Radio's Coventry & Warwickshire breakfast show would be shared with the sister station in Herefordshire and Worcestershire from 8 July 2019, presented by John Dalziel and Roisin McCourt.
+In May 2019, following Ofcom's decision to relax local content obligations from commercial radio, Bauer announced Free Radio's Coventry & Warwickshire breakfast show would be shared with the sister station in Herefordshire and Worcestershire from 8 July 2019, presented by John Dalziel and Roisin McCourt.
 The localised weekday drivetime shows were initially replaced by a single regional show, presented by Andy Goulding.

 Regional weekend afternoon shows were axed in favour of additional network programming.
 As of 2 September 2019, further networked output replaced the weekday drivetime show.

 On 23 November 2021, Bauer announced the station's Hits at Breakfast show, presented by John Dalziel and Roisin McCourt, would broadcast across all four Free Radio licences.

-The move was permitted under OFCOM's local content guidelines.
-The Coventry and Warwickshire station retains opt-outs for local news, traffic updates and advertising.
+The move was permitted under Ofcom's local content guidelines.
+The Coventry and Warwickshire station retains opt-outs for local news, traffic updates, and advertising.

+Hits Radio rebrand

+On 10 January 2024, station owners Bauer announced Free Radio would be rebranded as Hits Radio Coventry and Warwickshire from 17 April 2024, as part of a network-wide relaunch involving 17 local radio stations in England and Wales.

+On 20 March 2025, Bauer announced it would end its regional Hits Radio breakfast show for the West Midlands to be replaced by a new national breakfast show for England and Wales on 9 June 2025.
+Local news and traffic bulletins were retained but the station's Birmingham studios were closed.

+The station's final regional programme aired on 6 June 2025.

 Programming

-All networked programming originates from Bauer’s Manchester studios.

-Regional programming, under the Hits at Breakfast banner, is produced and broadcast from Bauer’s Birmingham studios weekdays from 6-10am, presented by John Dalziel and Roisin McCourt.
+Hits Radio network programming is broadcast and produced from Bauer’s London headquarters or studios in Manchester & occasionally Newcastle.

 News

-Bauer's Birmingham newsroom broadcasts local news bulletins for Coventry and Warwickshire hourly from 6am-7pm on weekdays, from 7am-1pm on Saturdays and Sundays.
+Hits Radio Coventry and Warwickshire broadcasts local news bulletins hourly from 6 am–7 pm on weekdays, from 7 am–1 pm on Saturdays and Sundays.
 Headlines are broadcast on the half-hour during weekday breakfast and drivetime shows, alongside traffic bulletins.

-National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, usually originating from Bauer's Leeds newsroom.
+National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, usually originating from the Hits Radio Leeds newsroom.